Jihong-Zhu/jihong-zhu.github.io/_pages/about.md

 # News
+* Jihong is an invited speaker for [3rd Workshop on Representing and Manipulating Deformable Objects@ICRA2023](https://deformable-workshop.github.io/icra2023/)
+* Jihong serves as an Associate Editor for IROS 2023
 * We proposed a bimanual assistive dressing scheme check it out at: [Bimanual dressing assistance](https://sites.google.com/view/bimanualassitdressing/)
 * Jihong joined the editorial broad of [Complex and Intelligent Systems, Springer](https://www.springer.com/journal/40747)(IF=6.7, JCR Q1)
 * Master students (TU Delft) Jianyong Sun and Yulei Qiu graduated with 8.0!
 Congrats!